SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/04-Spring-Data-Services.md

+# Services and the Service Layer

 [slide hideTitle]

-# Spring Data Services

-When talking about bigger applications, the **Service pattern** always finds it's way into the conversation.
+# The Service Layer

-**Service pattern** is an architecture pattern, which intends to take the business logic in a separate layer in the app's architecture.
+The **Service pattern** is an architecture pattern, which intends to take the business logic in a separate layer in the app's architecture.

 The service classes are categorized into different layers, depending on the functionality they introduce.